jaswinder6991/loops-near-intents-workshop/src/content/03-environment-setup/01-prerequisites.md

 Your new account needs NEAR tokens to pay for transaction fees.

+> **Important:** NEAR Intents and the 1Click API only work on mainnet.
+You cannot use testnet for this workshop as the intent infrastructure is not available there.

 ### Option A: Request Funds at a Hackathon
-If you're at a hackathon, approach a mentor to request testnet funds.
+If you're at a hackathon, approach a mentor to request mainnet NEAR funds.

 ### Option B: Use NEAR Intents Frontend
 If you have funds on any supported chain: